arnedesmedt/vue-ads-table-tree/README.md

 after you've added them initial or via the async child loader.

 You can use 3 components:
-- The basic component (VueAdsTable): It has no async features or external components like a filter box or pagination component.
+- The table component (VueAdsTable): It has no external components, like a filter of paginator, but you can write your own container around it that suits your own needs.
-- The async component (VueAdsAsyncTable): It has no external components like a filter box or pagination component.
+All functionality of the full component is available in the table component.
 - The full component (VueAdsTableTree).

 ## Demo